 Most cell phones do work here, but as a precaution please check with your provider before you arrive.

-Many yachts specialise in diving vacations; otherwise, we can advise or book rendezvous diving where they can meet your yacht and take you while on charter.
+Many yachts specialise in Scuba vacations; otherwise, we can advise or book rendezvous diving where they can meet your yacht and take you while on charter.

 Yachts vary so let us know if this is important at the beginning so we can advise accordingly.